 While data intensive, a review by the OECD deemed the microsimulation method the most suitable for risk factor and chronic disease modelling, and is a strength of this study[66].
 However, as with any model a number of assumptions have to be made, which may lead to different sets of results.
 We used the most robust data inputs available, and validated assumptions using both expert opinion and the literature[66].
 We carried out a sensitivity analysis on the price elasticity (supplementary file 6) where small changes were observed in the disease outcomes over time.
 Unfortunately, it was not possible to carry out a full stochastic sensitivity analysis given the many thousands of calculations and parameters within the microsimulation, and the necessity of super computers.
 However, our future work will use a variance based method (Sobol’s indices method) on a deterministic model using PSUADE software (Jaccard et al, forthcoming).

 The model includes a number of risk factors and a functionality to run multiple risks, and has been utilised in over 70 countries[67-71].
 However, certain inputs were not included that should be considered in future work, either because data are lacking or it was not within in the scope of the study.
 Data were found to be lacking in the following recent UK-specific domains: cross-price elasticity figures of illicit tobacco products; elasticity figures for tobacco products stratified by socio-economic class; cross elasticities between smoking, drinking and other behavioural risk factors; pass-on rates for tobacco products; and recent price elasticity of demand figures.
 The proportion of smokers using cigarettes and HR-T was kept constant throughout the intervention, because of an absence of evidence calculating the cross-price elasticities between tobacco products.
-Similarly, this study did not explore the impact of increased taxation on use of electronic nicotine delivery systems (e-cigarettes) as the increasing price of tobacco may increase the relative affordability of such products.
+Similarly, this study did not explore the impact of other lower priced alternatives, such as e-cigarettes, in the market on the effectiveness of increased taxation on smoking.

 In relation to costs, price discounting was not included in calculations in the model.
 It also did not assess the impact of increasing the duty escalator on revenue collection through tax receipts.
 Indirect cost calculations only explored those resulting from indirect morbidity and mortality and not the full range of harms of smoking to society, such as passive smoking, domestic fires or litter.

 To inform taxation policy, future research could: include a scenario analysis to compensate for different levels of taxation mechanisms or a different time horizon for the model; could calculate the revenue generated by increased tax; predict the negative implications of impacts of decreasing tobacco taxation on health outcomes[72]; and incorporating years of life saved through policy interventions.
 If conducted in countries where a subsidised or nationalised health system (such as the NHS) is not accessible by all, future research should consider the informal costs of treating a tobacco-related disease to the individual and family.
-Finally, future work should ideally involve collaboration with policy-makers, to help ensure that evidence can positively influence change to promote health outcomes.

 Figure legends: